-History
+14. History

-December 1978 - planning permission granted for erection of farm workers dwelling.

-November 1978 - planning permission granted for erection of farm building.

-1988 - planning permission granted for erection of agricultural building.

-December 1995 - planning permission granted for erection of agricultural building

-September 2008 - prior notification application granted for proposed agricultural building extension to store fodder.

-August 2014 - prior notification application granted for agricultural building to store fodder and implements.

-September 2018 - enquiry submitted with regard to the current proposals.
-Officers advised that whilst the functional and financial tests could be met, that the proposed siting would could cause harm to the landscape character of the area.

-September 2019 - planning application submitted for agricultural building to house and feed cattle, and to store fodder and implements (decision not yet issued).
+- December 1978 planning permission granted for erection of farm workers dwelling. - November 1978 planning permission granted for erection of farm building. - 1988 planning permission granted for erection of agricultural building. - December 1995 planning permission granted for erection of agricultural building - September 2008 prior notification application granted for proposed agricultural building extension to store fodder. - August 2014 prior notification application granted for agricultural building to store fodder and implements. - September 2018 enquiry submitted with regard to the current proposals.
+Officers advised that whilst the functional and financial tests could be met, that the proposed siting would could cause harm to the landscape character of the area. - September 2019 planning application submitted for agricultural building to house and feed cattle, and to store fodder and implements (decision not yet issued).

-Consultations
+15. Consultations

-Highway Authority - no objections
+- 16. Highway Authority no objections

-District Council - no response
+- 17. District Council no response

-Parish Council - supports the application.
+- 18. Parish Council supports the application.
 The applicant is a supportive member of the community assisting with snow clearance and other essential tasks.
 Keeping local families resident in the parish is welcomed.

-Representations
+19. Representations

-Eight letters of support have been received from members of the local community.
-They raise the following points (in summary):

-The provision of suitable housing for the farming community/local people is essential.

-There are too many holiday cottages and 2nd homes in the village.

-The building design is unobtrusive and in keeping.

-A single storey dwelling would provide flexible accommodation suitable for older family members in the future.

-The continuation of farming is important to the vitality of the village.

-Villages need a core of permanent residents to create and support the longevity of the community.
+- 20. Eight letters of support have been received from members of the local community.
+They raise the following points (in summary): - The provision of suitable housing for the farming community/local people is essential. - There are too many holiday cottages and 2nd homes in the village. - The building design is unobtrusive and in keeping. - A single storey dwelling would provide flexible accommodation suitable for older family members in the future. - The continuation of farming is important to the vitality of the village. - Villages need a core of permanent residents to create and support the longevity of the community. - 21.
 The full text of all letters is available to view on the Authority's website.

-7. Main Policies
+22. Main Policies

-- 8. Relevant Core Strategy policies: GSP1, GSP2, GSP3, DS1, L1, HC1, HC2, CC1 - 9.
-Relevant Local Plan policies: DMC3, DMH4, DMT8

-National Planning Policy Framework

-- 10. The National Planning Policy Framework (NPPF) was published on 27 March 2012 and replaced a significant proportion of central government planning policy with immediate effect.
-The Government's intention is that the document should be considered to be a material consideration and carry particular weight where a development plan is absent, silent or relevant policies are out of date.
-In the National Park the development plan comprises the East Midlands Regional Plan 2009, the Authority's Core Strategy 2011 and saved policies in the Peak District National Park Local Plan 2001.
+- 23. Relevant Core Strategy policies: GSP1, GSP2, GSP3, DS1, L1, HC1, HC2, CC1 - 24.
+Relevant Local Plan policies: DMC3, DMH4, DMT8 - 25.
+National Planning Policy Framework - 26.
+The National Planning Policy Framework (NPPF) was first published on 27 March 2012 and replaced a significant proportion of central government planning policy with immediate effect.
+It was updated and republished in February 2019.
+The Government's intention is that the document should be considered as a material consideration and carry particular weight where a development plan is absent, silent or relevant policies are out of date.
+In the National Park the development plan comprises the Authority's Core Strategy 2011 and the Development Management Policies document 2019.
 Policies in the Development Plan provide a clear starting point consistent with the National Park's statutory purposes for the determination of this application.
-It is considered that in this case there is no significant conflict between prevailing policies in the Development Plan and more recent Government guidance in the NPPF with regard to the issues that are raised.' - 11.
-Paragraph 172 states that great weight should be given to conserving and enhancing landscape and scenic beauty in National Parks, the Broads and Areas of Outstanding Natural Beauty, which have the highest status of protection in relation to these issues. - 12.
+It is considered that in this case there is no significant conflict between prevailing policies in the Development Plan and more recent Government guidance in the NPPF. - 27.
+Paragraph 172 states that great weight should be given to conserving and enhancing landscape and scenic beauty in National Parks, the Broads and Areas of Outstanding Natural Beauty, which have the highest status of protection in relation to these issues. - 28.
 Paragraph 79 states that planning policies and decisions should avoid the development of isolated homes in the countryside unless certain circumstances apply, including that there is an essential need for a rural worker, including those taking majority control of a farm business, to live permanently at or near their place of work in the countryside.

-Development Plan
+29. Development Plan